bvgastel/clippy/README.md

 # clippy: making clipboard work over SSH

-Clippy is a tool to interact with your desktop environment from a remote SSH sessions: share clipboard contents, open URLS and show notifications on your desktop.
+Clippy is a tool to interact with your desktop environment from a remote SSH sessions: share clipboard contents, open URLs and show notifications on your desktop.
 This way, your remote neovim session can paste directly from your clipboard, and yanking in a remote session will end up in your local clipboard manager (e.g. clipmenud).
 Clippy uses the SSH connection (specifically UNIX domain socket forwarding), so the clipboard contents is encrypted during transmission.

 This is an alternative to [lemonade](https://github.com/lemonade-command/lemonade).
 However, the security on shared servers is improved as only the current user can share the link to the desktop.